jhanisch/JUST-PO/JUST_PONotifier/Readme.txt

 					   'monitor' will email the buyer, lead tech and monitor email addresses when a purchase order is received.
   Montior Email Address:  If desired, and the system is configured in either 'debug' or 'monitor' mode
-                       this is the email address of a user to monitor the system Database user info:  This is the connection information for a user to log into the ComputerEase database.
+                       this is the email address of a user to monitor the system.
+Multiple email addresses can be emailed, separate each email address with a ;
+  Database user info:  This is the connection information for a user to log into the ComputerEase
+                       database.
 Required information is the User ID (Uid) and Password (Pwd)